How I chose the best cushioned running shoes for this list

 The Brooks Ghost Max 3 is a max-cushioned daily trainer designed for comfort and brings support on easy runs and long walks.
 Its DNA Loft v3 foam delivers a soft, stable ride, while the improved mesh upper keeps things cooler and more breathable than before.

 The fit is roomy, especially in the heel and forefoot, making it a strong option for wider feet or anyone who likes a bit more space.
-While itâs not built for speed, the Ghost Max 3 excels at providing smooth, reliable cushioning for steady, relaxed miles day after day.
+While it’s not built for speed, the Ghost Max 3 excels at providing smooth, reliable cushioning for steady, relaxed miles day after day.

 This post is for subscribers only

-Sign up now to read the post and get access to the full library of posts for subscribers only.
+Sign up now (it's free) to read the post and get access more high-quality content.